-Economic Outlook - June 2019
+Economic Outlook - August 2019

 Dr. Alan S. Blinder is a cofounder and Vice Chairman of Promontory Interfinancial Network.
 He is also the Gordon S. Rentschler Memorial Professor of Economics and Public Affairs at Princeton University.

 It was just one of those days.
 Or maybe a day and a half.

 The stock market slumped on Wednesday afternoon as Federal Reserve Chairman Jay Powell spoke.
 Traders were apparently deeply disappointed that he steered people away from the notion that the Fed’s just-announced, 25-basis-point rate cut was the first of many.
 A “midcycle adjustment,” he called it, suggesting limited enthusiasm on the committee for further cuts.
 Two dissents strengthened that belief.

 But then on Thursday morning, with no news about the Fed whatsoever, the market gained back most of its losses—after which President Trump threw yet another monkey wrench into the trade mix by announcing more tariffs on China.
 The net effect of the Fed news thus appears to have been about zero over Wednesday-Thursday, which is just what you’d expect when the market strongly expects 25 basis points and the Fed delivers exactly that.
 No news is no news.

 Yet it was a pretty wild 24 hours for short-term traders.
 Why?
 Probably because the Fed’s actions and words created more uncertainty than they resolved.
 These traders were crestfallen on Wednesday afternoon.
 But by Thursday morning they had decided that, maybe, they had overdone it.
 No, the Fed is not embarking on a rate-cutting spree of the sort Donald Trump wants.
 Too bad.
 But another 25 basis points in September is likely.